jklewa/sourcegraph-alfred/README.md

 ## Support

-Sourcegraph for Alfred is compatible with Alfred version 4.
+Sourcegraph for Alfred is compatible with Alfred version 4 and Python 3.